obsidian/orion/README.md

 #### Catch-all routes using `match`

-In some instances, you may just want to redirect all verbs to a particular controller and action.
+In some instances, you may just want to redirect all methods to a particular controller and action.

 You can use the `match` method within the router and pass it’s route and